komuw/hardstone/README.md

 * transmission
 * vlc
 * google chrome
-* sublime-text3
-* vagrant
-* virtualbox
 * youtube-dl
 * asciinema
 * docker
-* nodeJS
 * Go(golang)
 * Dart(dartlang)
 * among other stuff

 ## NB:
-* This project was tested on a machine running [ubuntu 18.04, 64bit.](https://circleci.com/gh/komuw/hardstone)
+* This project was tested on a machine running `ubuntu 21.04, 64bit`
 * However, It should work for most debian machines.
 * Some tasks will fail for 32bit machines.